ufukty/com/src/research.md

 # Research

-Research from my years in Master's education in Ankara University.
+Research from my years in the Master's program at Ankara University.

 ## TDE